eurisko-us/eurisko-us.github.io/_pages/courses-2022-23.md

         TBD - Space Empires

         <br><br>
-        If you finish Space Empires stuff early, work on any of the upcoming quant assignments:
+        If you have moments when you're waiting on others, work on any of the upcoming quant assignments:

         <br><br><a class="body" target="_blank" href="https://justinmath.com/solving-magic-squares-via-backtracking">Solving Magic Squares via Backtracking</a>